About Me

 Research

-Expert on superconductor and superconductivity applications, in particular super-conducting magnet systems with more than 40 years of professional experience.
+Expert on superconductors and superconductivity applications, in particular super-conducting magnet systems for high field and accelerator applications, with more than 40 years of professional experience.

 Publications